 With the benefit of a little hindsight and a lot more months of concrete data, Brandon and I recently updated our white paper.
 He and I think this is more than getting the band back together for the purposes of nostalgia.
 And this is not a victory lap.

 Instead, having access to more data — and within such an extraordinary time in market history — has allowed us to recheck our assertions.
 Despite the historical uniqueness of the current market environment, we found that the problems associated with a 60/40 portfolio remain as relevant now as it was in 2018, if not more so.

 120 Years of Data within 4 Interest Rate Regimes

-We then analyzed whether the addition of trend following could benefit a traditionally allocated portfolio during rising and/or falling rate environments.
-Looking at compound annual growth rate, annualized volatility, max drawdowns, and Sharpe ratios, the data supports our conclusion that adding a trend following strategy to a buy-and-hold portfolio increases positive outcomes on both an absolute and risk-adjusted basis in both rising and falling interest rate environments.
+Brandon and I then analyzed whether the addition of trend following could benefit a traditionally allocated portfolio during rising and/or falling rate environments.
+Looking at compound annual growth rate, annualized volatility, max drawdowns, and Sharpe ratios, we think the data shows that adding a trend following strategy to a buy-and-hold portfolio could increase positive outcomes on both an absolute and risk-adjusted basis in both rising and falling interest rate environments.

-We believed in 2018, and we remain steadfast in 2021, that introducing time diversification (aka trend following) can improve the risk-adjusted performance across any interest rate regime.
+Brandon and my research showed in 2018, and it still shows in 2021, that introducing time diversification (aka trend following) may improve the risk-adjusted performance across any interest rate regime.

 Financial advisors can download a copy of "The 60/40 Problem: Examining the Traditional 60/40 Portfolio in an Uncertain Rate Environment" by clicking here.
 If you would like to further discuss the concepts of the paper, please reach out.